Decisions guide

 Best practice

 Pick one or two outputs that reflect the decision you’re testing (e.g. cash runway for hiring, Debt/EBITDA for financing).
+Add one sanity check output (e.g. EBITDA vs cash) to avoid blind spots.

 Interpreting results